All Products

 Nginx Ingress status

-Nginx includes a self-check module that outputs runtime statistics.
-In the Nginx Ingress container, you can run a curl command to access nginx_status on port 10246 to view Nginx request and connection statistics.
+Nginx provides a built-in status endpoint that outputs runtime statistics.
+In the Nginx Ingress container, use curl to access the nginx_status endpoint on port 10246 to view request and connection statistics.

-1. Run the following command to log on to the Nginx Ingress container.
+1. Run the following command to get a shell in the Nginx Ingress container:

 kubectl exec -itn kube-system <nginx-ingress-pod-name> bash

-2. Run the following command to view the current request and connection statistics for Nginx.
+2. Run the following command to view current request and connection statistics for Nginx:

 nginx-ingress-controller-79c5b4d87f-xxx:/etc/nginx$ curl localhost:10246/nginx_status